TTENSHII/Epytodo/README.md

 - Introduction to Web development
 - Build an API
 - Create a TODO app
-- Use node.js and mysql
+- Discover NodeJs and Mysql

 ## Routes :city_sunset: